IBMSecurityDocs/qradar_appfw_v2/docs/documentation/qradar_app_base_image_changelog.md

 This changelog tracks `qradar-app-base` image releases and versions, documentating changes between each release.

+There are two base image release streams, version 3 and version 2, to find out more about the differences between these release streams please consult [the QRadar app base version 3 and version 2 page](./qradar_app_base_v3_and_v2.md).

 Each release pulls in any security fixes using patch versions provided by Red Hat.